alexaprotasovaa-coder/Smart-Meeting-Room-Booking-API-Documentation/errors.md

 **On this page:**
 How the API reports errors and how clients should interpret them.

-> [!NOTE] Error handling is consistent across all endpoints and aligned with the authentication, validation, and business rules described in previous sections
+> Error handling is consistent across all endpoints and aligned with the authentication, validation, and business rules described in previous sections

 ## Error response format